 A break was ordered twice during the battle.
 During the rest, both sides exchanged prisoners of war with each other, shared food and wine, and even talked and sang about the heroic achievements of their opponents.

 After the second break, in the third clash, Polish knight Jan Naszon from Ostrowiec defeated the Order’s bannerman.
 The Teutonic Order’s banner fell, which was a signal to retreat.
-Many of the fleeing Teutonic Knights and their allies were then captured by the Polish light-armed, who quickly chased and catched many opponents.
+Many of the fleeing Teutonic Knights and their allies were then captured by the Polish light-armed, who quickly chased and cought many opponents.

 Even the course of the battle itself can be described as knightly and honorable, but what the Polish king later did was an even better example of observing the medieval knights ethos and, as we would call it in our times, a great Public Relations invention.
 After the battle of Koronowo, the Teutonic commander Michael Küchmeister was imprisoned in Chęciny Castle, but other prisoners of war, including many knights from Germany, France and Bohemia, allied with the Teutonic Knights, were invited by King Jagiello to Bydgoszcz.
-Recent enemies were treated with a royal feast, horses and the rest of equipment were returned and then all knights were released.
+Recent enemies were treated with a royal feast, horses and the rest of the equipment was returned and then all knights were released.

 All these knights went to the western courts, celebrating the courage, generosity and religiousness of the Polish king.
 It was a deliberate movement, a very effective defence against the Teutonic Knights’ propaganda which they used in Europe without any scruples in order to encourage the local knights to join the “crusade against Poland and Lithuania”.